jbodah/spy_rb/README.md

 - count # of returns
 - exception change call count?
 - more tests around any_instance
-- .when { ... }/.if { ... } .then { ... }
-  - some external condition
-  - some arguments
-  - some internal condition
 - record call signatures/return values
 - checking return values